iaBIH/arx_examples/readme.md

 # ARX Developer Tutorials

-This is a spearated repository for [ARX](https://github.com/arx-deidentifier/arx), the open source data anonymization software.
-These examples can be used as a  developer tutorial to help get into the ARX code.
+This is a spearated repository for [ARX](https://github.com/arx-deidentifier/arx) examples.
+ARX is an open source data anonymization software.
+These examples can be used as a  developer tutorial to help get into the ARX code and the data anonymization topic.

 **Getting started:**